Comparing Regal Rexnord (RRX) & Its Rivals

-Regal Rexnord (NYSE:RRX – Get Free Report) is one of 25 public companies in the “General industrial machinery,” industry, but how does it contrast to its competitors?
-We will compare Regal Rexnord to similar businesses based on the strength of its dividends, institutional ownership, risk, valuation, earnings, profitability and analyst recommendations.
+Regal Rexnord (NYSE:RRX – Get Free Report) is one of 25 publicly-traded companies in the “General industrial machinery,” industry, but how does it weigh in compared to its competitors?
+We will compare Regal Rexnord to similar companies based on the strength of its valuation, earnings, risk, profitability, dividends, analyst recommendations and institutional ownership.

 Profitability